dxc-technology/halstack-style-guide/Button/README.md

 ##### *Design Specifications*

-To define the button design specifications, several properties were identified and assigned immutable values ​​that make the component recognizable along with applications, independently of the customizable styles given.
+To define the button design specifications, several properties were identified and assigned immutable values ​​that make the component recognizable along applications, independently of the customizable styles given.

 With the default theme, the components will get *black* as a primary color for the text and *yellow* as an accent color for the background.
 To keep the consistency through the design system, the font used is *Open Sans*, which includes all the font variations: Light *(200)*, Regular *(400)*, Semibold *(600)*, Bold *(700)* and Extrabold *(800)*.

+Using button ripple is a good practice of including interaction effects.
+By default it is implemented because it helps to generate feedback from a flat design, communicating the final user what action is taking place.
+Sometimes the purpose should be different, so there is the possibility to inactive this feature.

 <div style="display: flex; align-items: center;">